 Complaints that refer to The Cochrane Library databases that are produced by the Centre for Reviews and Dissemination (CRD) will be redirected to the relevant individuals at the CRD.
 Alternatively, complaints can be made directly to the CRD:

 Centre for Reviews and Dissemination

 All complaints will be acknowledged within three working days.
 If possible a definitive response will be made within two weeks.
 If this is not possible an interim response will be given within two weeks.
 Further interim responses will be provided until the complaint is resolved.

-Complainants who remain unhappy after this procedure has run its course may consider referring the matter to the Committee on Publication Ethics (COPE), the Cochrane Library and all Cochrane Review Groups are members of COPE (See section on COPE), which publishes a code of conduct and best practice guidelines for journal editors.
-COPE will consider complaints against journals only after the journal's own complaints procedures have been exhausted.
+Complainants who remain unhappy after this procedure has run its course may consider referring the matter to the Committee on Publication Ethics (COPE).
+The Cochrane Library and all Cochrane Review Groups are members of COPE (See section on COPE), which publishes a code of conduct and best practice guidelines for journal editors.
+COPE will consider complaints against publications only after the publication's own complaints procedures have been exhausted.